PeculiarVentures/node-webcrypto-p11/README.md

   `/usr/lib/softhsm/libsofthsm.so`

-## Install node-webcrypto-p11
+## Install & and Compile node-webcrypto-p11

 ```
 npm install
 ```

-If it has errors you can do next

-- download TypeScript dependencies
+* If you experience any errors make sure you have downloaded TypeScript dependencies

 ```
 tsd install
 ```

-- compile TypeScript
+- Compile TypeScript

 ```
 tsc